varletjs/varlet/packages/varlet-ui/src/loading/docs/en-US.md

 ### Intro

-Loading component for performing animations when data is loaded
+Loading component for performing animations when data is loaded.

 ### Type